azuredevcollege/trainingdays/day4/challenges/05-challenge-common-cicd.md

 In this challenge we want to start preparing for deployment in two environments.
 After changes were pushed to the master branch we deploy these changes to the development environment.
 A deployment to the testing environment is only triggered, after a manual approval.
 In addition, we want to check within a pull request whether all application components can also be built.
 These are the status checks of a pull request that we addressed in the last challenge.

-The following graphic illustrates the wortkflow:
+The following graphic illustrates the workflow:

 ![CI/CD Workflow](./images/ci-cd-flow.png)